thehelp/cluster/README.md

 "NUMBER_WORKERS": "1" // overrides the default, os.cpus().length
 ```

-By default, both `Startup` (for top-level exceptions) and `GracefulWorker` (for exceptions delivered by `DomainMiddleware`) use `thehelp-last-ditch` to save/send exceptions.
+By default, both `Startup` (for top-level exceptions) and `Graceful` (for exceptions delivered by a `shutdown()` call) use `thehelp-last-ditch` to save/send exceptions.
 Take a look at the documentation for that - it has a number of required environment variables.

 Or you can use the classes a little more manually, and provide `messenger` callbacks of the form `function(err, options, cb)` on construction of both of these classes.